Uggu Chak: Prominent people

+The Malik caste, the second largest after Warraich, is well-known across the district for buffalo trading.
+Advocate Malik Javed Iqbal, son of Malik Abdul Rehman, is a prominent lawyer and the first from his village to join the Supreme Court of Pakistan.
+Due to his legal expertise, he is well-connected with many politicians.
+His family has also acquired extensive land in the northwest of the village.
+His paternal uncle, Malik Safdar Hussain, was elected as a BD member of the Union Council, and Javed himself was elected as Naib Nazim of UC 50 in 2004.

 Mosques

 There are almost seven mosques, Jamia, and teaching institutes for Quran and Islamic studies.

 The main mosque is in the eastern quarter, where Yasir Irfan is Khateeb Then there is a mosque on the northside, where Maulana Ahmed Ali and Mohammad Ali had been the khateebs.
-Similarly, there is a mosque on the western end of the village, mainly populated by Sunni sect.
+Similarly, there is a mosque on the western end of the village named Jamia Masjid Gousia Rizvizia, mainly populated by Sunni sect.
 There was an old mosque near the primary school, which remained abandoned for many years and it is now functioning.
 The mosque attached to the convent of Mian Rafi is an old one.
-When the refugees came from East Punjab, the majority of them was Brelvi Hanafi and they established a mosque in the west of the village in 1963.
+When the refugees came from East Punjab, the majority of them was Brelvi Hanafi and they established a mosque in the west of the village in 1963 on a land donated by Haji Hameed u Din (Late).
 By the time, village has become more dividend in terms of religious sects as one can see many mosques in all quarters of the village.

 Peoples of distance areas come there and get an education in these institutes.
 Maulana Mohammad Fazil (Late) shifted to that village and worked as Imam in 1945, till his death in 1997.
 He was instrumental in teaching hundreds of students and did philanthropic work.
 Famous scholar Dr. Yousaf Goraya was his student.
 Maulana Yasir Irfan, his son is now the Imam and Khateeb of his mosque.